-- 1. Install the feet on the track and level it. - 2.
+- 1. Level the track. - 2.
 Install and end stop at each end of the track. - 3.
 Push the plunger of the cart into the first, second, or third position.
 Place the cart on the track with the plunger against one end stop.
 Tap the trigger button to launch the cart. - 4.
 Varying Spring Compression: Repeat step 3 three times.
 Perform the first trial with the spring plunger cocked to the first possible position (the least compression) and then do two more trials increasing the force applied to the cart by increasing the compression of the spring plunger. - 5.
 Varying Mass: For these trials, always cock the spring plunger to the maximum.
 Observe the relative accelerations of the cart alone and with 250 g, 500g, 750 g, and 1000 g of added mass.